idea2app/Lark-GitHub-bot/README.md

 ## Usage

+First, set the Web hook URL of your Lark custom bot to `LARK_CHATBOT_HOOK_URL` secret variable in your GitHub repository settings, then:

 ### New repository

 Click the [<kbd>Use this template</kbd>][6] button on the top of this GitHub repository's home page to create your own repository.